-Eligi bility All employees, excluding the Managing Director and other members of the Senior Leadership Team who are entitled to a long term incentive, who have been continuously employed by the Company for a period of at least one year, at the discretion of the Board of Directors.
-Employees may elect not to participate in the scheme.
-Sha ares Granted up to \$1,000 worth of fully paid ordinary shares in the Company annually for no cash consideration.
-The number of shares to be issued to participants in the scheme is the offer amount divided by the weighted average price at which the Company's shares are traded on the Australian Securities Exchange during the week ending on 11 August 2022.
-The shares are to be issued to employees shortly after that date (2021: 11 August 2021). attache litions ed to the ares The shares granted in 2021 vested on 30 July 2022, provided the employee remains employed to the Company.
-Shares issued under the scheme may not be sold until the earlier of three years after issue or cessation of employment.
-In all other respects, the shares rank equally with other fully-paid ordinary shares on issue.
+Granted up to \$1,000 worth of fully paid ordinary shares in the Company annually for no cash consideration.
+The number of shares to be issued to participants in the scheme is the offer amount divided by the weighted average price at which the company's shares are traded on the Australian Securities Exchange during the week ending on 11 August 2022.
+The shares are to be issued to employees shortly after that date (2021: 11 August 2021).

+Conditions attached to the shares

+- The shares granted in 2021 vested on 30 July 2022, provided the employee remains employed to the Company. - Shares issued under the scheme may not be sold until the earlier of three years after issue or cessation of employment. - · In all other respects, the shares rank equally with other fully-paid ordinary shares on issue.